Last updated: July 2020

 Image via Buffer

-Fake Instagrammers can cover their tracks in many ways as we’ve discussed above in the steps they take to create a phony account.
+Fake Instagrammers can cover their tracks in many ways, just as we’ve discussed above in their measures to create a phony account.
 However, Story views aren’t publicly visible.
 Therefore these fake accounts don’t invest money or time into altering and improving these stats.
-That’s why asking them for a screenshot of their last story is astute.
+That’s why asking them for a screenshot of their last story is a clever move.

 Also, it’s also an accurate yardstick to check how much information they are willing to divulge or withhold.
 Can this influencer provide you with metrics to back up their potential value to your brand?